NoEffort/EnhancedEnchanter/README.md

 # EnhancedEnchanter

-More special, custom enchantments to Vanilla Minecraft.
+Ready for release, no known bugs.
+More enchantments always being added.
+*Balancing needs to be tweaked*